-These medications may be considered for people whose symptoms are early to middle stage and Aricept® has been approved for treatment of early, middle and late stage Alzheimer's disease.
+These treatments may be considered for people whose symptoms are early to middle stage and Aricept® has been approved for treatment of early, middle and late stage Alzheimer's disease.
 Differences among these medications may cause someone to respond to one but not another.
-Depending on the medication, different sideeffects may be experienced.
+Depending on the medication, different side-effects may be experienced.
 These medications may be helpful for two to three years, possibly longer.
-Eventually nerve endings degenerate to the point that the medications are no longer helpful.
+Eventually nerve endings degenerate to the point that current medications are no longer helpful.